Nicolai Budkov Kjær

 Nicolai Budkov Kjær (born 1 September 2006) is a Norwegian professional tennis player.
-He has a career-high ATP singles ranking of No. 132, achieved on 3 November 2025 and a doubles ranking of No. 1,082, achieved on 3 March 2025.
+He has a career-high ATP singles ranking of No. 118 achieved on 13 July 2026.
 He is currently the No. 2 singles player from Norway.

-Budkov Kjær reached an ITF junior combined ranking of world No. 1 on 15 July 2024.
+Budkov Kjær won four singles titles on ATP Challenger Tour.
 He represents Norway at the Davis Cup where he has a W/L record of 4–4.

 Early life

 Budkov Kjær was born to a Norwegian father and an Estonian mother.
 He has a sister who also plays tennis, Alexandra Budkova Kjær.
 He lives in Bygdøy, Oslo, and trains at Oslo Tennisarena and Wang Toppidrett.

-Junior career
+Junior tennis

-Budkov Kjær won the 2024 Wimbledon Championships boys' singles title, becoming the first Norwegian man to win a Grand Slam singles title at either the junior or professional level.
-He also won the 2024 French Open boys' doubles title alongside Joel Schwärzler, also the first for a Norwegian.
+Budkov Kjær won two Grand Slam Junior titles, at the 2024 French Open with Joel Schwärzler, and in singles at the Wimbledon in the same season, becoming the first Norwegian man to win major titles at either the junior or professional level.

+He reached an ITF junior combined ranking of world No. 1 on 15 July 2024.